Four design tips to boost your website conversion

 Keep the design simple

-Website design trends have changed dramatically.
-Only a few years back, the webmasters were using elements like Flash quite liberally.
+Web design trends have changed dramatically.
+Only a few years back, webmasters were using the elements like Flash quite liberally.
 They believed that the more complex the design, the better will be its reputation.
-This is certainly not the case any longer.

-Flash and animation do have their use but not all the time.
+This is certainly not the case anymore.
+Flash and animation do have their uses, but not all the time.
 Remember that there is a difference between innovation and disruption.
 Some designers use bizarre techniques and name it innovation.
 In truth, these things turn out to be disruption and cause bad user experience.
-Keep things simple and make the layout clean and legible.
+Keep the things simple.
+Make the layout clean and legible.
+A nice and simple website will result in higher conversion.

 Navigation is extremely important

 Let’s say you visit two websites to find some information.
 On the first website, you were able to spot what you were looking for in less than 3 seconds.
 On the other site it took you about a minute to get to the information.
-Which site would you prefer?
+Which site would you prefer more?
 Obviously the first one!
-This is what the user wants; being able to find information quickly and easily.
+This is what the user wants: being able to find the information quickly and easily.
 This is where the navigation menu plays such an important role.
 Just make sure that your navigation is easy and you will see better conversion.

 Call to action and contact